Catalogue of Indian Herpetological Specimens in Thiruvananthapuram Natural History Museum, Kerala, India

 Ferguson , Gekkonidae, historical specimens, Rhacophoridae, Serpentes, type specimensAbstract

-We catalogued entire, fluid-preserved, voucher specimens of native Indian amphibian and reptilian specimens in the Thiruvananthapuram Natural History Museum (TNHM), Kerala, India.
-We inventoried and found a total of 153 species, comprising of 1 caecilian, 96 anurans, 11 saurians, 44 serpents and 3 chelonians.
-Barring a few recently deposited / described primary and secondary types of some rhacophorid frogs (Ghatixalus, Mercurana, Raorchestes) and gekkonid lizards (Cnemaspis), most are non-type specimens.
-The collections almost wholly come from within Kerala, including both historical and recent materials deposited.
+We catalogued entire, fluid-preserved, voucher specimens of native Indian amphibian and reptilian species in the Thiruvananthapuram Natural History Museum (TNHM), Kerala, India.
+We inventoried and found a total of 152 species, comprising of one caecilian, 96 anurans, 11 saurians, 44 serpents and three chelonians.
+There are a few recently deposited or described primary and secondary types of some rhacophorid frogs (Ghatixalus, Mercurana, Raorchestes) and gekkonid lizards (Cnemaspis), while most others are non-type specimens.
+The collections almost wholly come from Kerala, including both historical and recently deposited materials.
 A few materials are those procured by exchange, or purchased or collected from elsewhere in India (e.g. Pondicherry; Tamil Nadu).
-Most of the recent collections are anurans collected by two noted batrachologists Drs.
-Sujith V. Gopalan and Anil Zachariah plus their parties.
+Most of the recent collections are anurans collected by two noted batrachologists Sujith V. Gopalan and Anil Zachariah and their parties.
 Most of the snake and a few lizard collections were century old historical material collected from Thiruvananthapuram by a pioneering naturalist H.S.
 Ferguson.